suffolklibraries/lgc/content/collections/events/amazing-animals-17-02.md

     content:
       -
         type: text
-        text: 'An adult should accompany children under 16.
-Adults are welcome to take part as long as they have a ticket!'
+        text: "Everyone aged three and older, including adults, will require a ticket.
+Children under three are welcome free of charge, but due to health and safety guidelines, they will not be able to touch the animals.
+This is a family event for children accompanied by parents/carers, who must remain with their children throughout.\_"
   -
     type: paragraph
     attrs: